 Good attendance is vital for so many reasons.
-We want all children to be at school at least 96% of the time as this is classed as ‘good’ attendance.
-Parents are responsible by law to ensure their children arrive on time and attend school regularly.
+We want all children to be at school at least 97% of the time as this is classed as ‘good’ attendance.
+Parents are responsible by law to ensure their children attend school regularly and arrive on time every day.

 Parents of compulsory school age (five to sixteen) children have a legal duty to ensure their children receive suitable education, either by regular attendance at school or otherwise than at a school (this includes home education).
 If a child is registered at school, parents have the legal responsibility for ensuring that their child attends regularly.
 (Department for Education 2012.)

 In total there are 175 non-school days a year.
 This gives families the opportunity to: